The Cyclades · Naxos

 Plaka & Mikri Vigla

 The 4-kilometre Plaka stretch and the kitesurf headland at Mikri Vigla.
-Naxian on the Beach for the top-tier sleep, Picasso for Mexican lunch on the sand, Flisvos Kite Centre for the wind sport.
-The right zone for a longer, slower stay.
+Naxian on the Beach for the top-tier sleep, Picasso for a Mexican lunch on the sand, Flisvos Kite Centre for the wind sport.
+The half of the island for a longer, slower stay.

 Long beachKitesurf